ostin-power/orders-manager/README.md

 Before running the tests, ensure that all the required dependencies and Docker containers are running.
 You will need:

 - Docker and Docker Compose installed.
-- The necessary services (app, API, and database) running using Docker Compose.
+- The necessary services (app, api, and database) running using Docker Compose.

 **Make sure that you ran database migration in previous setup steps**
 ```bash